 Colossians 2:14-17 “Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; 15 And having spoiled principalities and powers, he made a show of them openly, triumphing over them in it.
 16 Let no man therefore judge you in meat, or in drink [offerings], or in respect of an holyday, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.”
 Parentheses are added.

 So were these ordinances of Colossians 2:14 the “Law of Moses” as the Thayer dictionary states and hence also handwritten by Moses?
 Was it “the Ten Commandments” or the “Law of Moses” that had feasts, new moons and ceremonial sabbaths?
-The scripture below confirms that these feasts, new moon festivals and ceremonial sabbaths described in Colossians 2:16 are the festivals described in the table at the top of the page.
+These feasts, new moon festivals and ceremonial sabbaths described in Colossians 2:16 are the festivals described in the table at the top of the page.
 These were what were practiced because of sin until Christ replaced these ordinances of the ceremonial law, perhaps better known as the Law of Moses and Book of the Law.
 (Galatians 3:10) Remember that sin is breaking the Ten Commandments (1 John 3:4) and this is what was practised when Israel did sin before the cross.
 The ordinances are not and cannot be the Ten Commandments which should now be very clear.
 These feast days have nothing to do with love and morals or the character of God.
 They were instituted because of sin and were a schoolmaster (Galatians 3:23) to teach the Jews.
 Example: What did Passover teach the Jews?
 Answer: That one day the true Lamb of God would come and take away the sins of the world by becoming our Passover Lamb.
 See the table below.

 |Passover||Feast of Unleavened Bread|